cversky-rh/RHSI-Demo/README.md

  	podman build -t rhsi-demo-map .
   5. Push the Container to an Image Repository
-     This example will assume you are using quay.io and uses my user account (rh_ee_jwells) and a Repo that was made (rhsi-demo)
+     This example will assume you are using quay.io and uses my user account (cversky_rh) and a Repo that was made (rhsi-demo)

 	podman login quay.io

- 	podman push rhsi-demo-map:latest quay.io/rh_ee_jwells/rhsi-demo-map
+ 	podman push rhsi-demo-map:latest quay.io/cversky_rh/rhsi-demo-map

 ## Setup OpenShift
 These instructions are built from a prebuilt repo.
 If using your own images, replace with your URL where necessary.